We Did Not Know the Forest Spirit Made the Flowers Grow

 We Did Not Know the Forest Spirit Made the Flowers Grow is the Black Lips' second LP album, released in 2004.
 The name is a reference to a line from the Hayao Miyazaki film Princess Mononoke.

+"Notown Blues" features Bradford Cox of Deerhunter on drums.
+Notown was the name of a studio and rehearsal space in Marietta, Georgia.
+Original Black Lips guitarist Ben Eberbaugh, who died in a car accident in 2002, played on "Juvenile."